 I am committed to ongoing personal and professional development and regularly attend workshops and courses.

 I regularly attend both 1:1 and group supervision (as is required by my professional body the NCS) so you can be reassured that I am receiving support in order to fully support you.

-Over the past year I worked as a Cancer Care Counsellor with the NHS.
+I worked as a Cancer Care Counsellor within the NHS.

 My aim is to give you compassionate support and permission to be fully yourself, however challenging that can be.